VendelinSlezak/BleskOS/README.md

 # BleskOS
 Operation system working in protected mode with legacy boot.
 Main goal is develop operation system whose will be usable for normal user.
+Every version of BleskOS is tested on real computers.
+You do everything with BleskOS on your own risk!

 ### Drivers
 Graphic: